TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 .. exception:: BrokenProcessPool

-   Derived from :exc:`~concurrent.futures.BrokenExecutor` (formerly :exc:`RuntimeError`), this exception class is raised when one of the workers of a :class:`ProcessPoolExecutor` has terminated in a non-clean fashion (for example, if it was killed from the outside).
+   Derived kutoka :exc:`~concurrent.futures.BrokenExecutor` (formerly :exc:`RuntimeError`), this exception kundi is raised when one of the workers of a :class:`ProcessPoolExecutor` has terminated in a non-clean fashion (for example, if it was killed kutoka the outside).

    .. versionadded:: 3.3